AbdullahWahdan/nodeJS--as-k8s/README.md

 | 3  | Expose with LoadBalancer   | Write a Service manifest of type LoadBalancer to route external traffic to your Pods.
 Apply it and confirm that an external IP is assigned and serving your app. | Service YAML and confirmation that the application is reachable via the LoadBalancer endpoint. |
 | 4  | Implement Rolling Updates  | Configure the Deployment’s update strategy to use rolling updates with controlled surge and availability parameters.
 Trigger an image version change and observe the rollout. | Updated Deployment manifest showing rolling‑update settings and documentation of the update rollout. |

+## 📁 Project Structure

 nodejs-k8s-deployment/
 │
 ├── manifests/
 │ ├── 1-deployment.yaml # Node.js Deployment manifest
 │ ├── 2-pvc.yaml # PersistentVolumeClaim manifest
 │ ├── 3-service.yaml # LoadBalancer Service manifest
 │ └── 4-deployment-rolling.yaml # Deployment with rolling update settings
 │
 ├── app/ # (Optional) Sample Node.js "Hello World" app
 │ ├── server.js
 │ └── package.json
 │
 ├── README.md
 └── rollout-log.txt # Logs or screenshots showing rollout progress

 ## 👥 Team Members